Buffett plays down health concern, mulled megadeal

 Berkshire did not repurchase shares in the first quarter, and Buffett said he would be comfortable repurchasing stock at a price of 1.1 times book value, and perhaps higher.

 Buffett also said Berkshire may buy more newspapers.
-It owns the Buffalo News, just bought the hometown Omaha World-Herald, and is a longtime shareholder of Washington Post Co.
+It owns the Buffalo News, just bought the hometown Omaha World-Herald, and is a longtime shareholder of Washington Post Co WPO.N.

 ANALYSTS TAKE THE FLOOR